ShotRep/ShotRep/README.md

 * 🔆 I’m currently learning - Modern JavaScript / React and when I have the time Algorithms and Data Structures in JS.
 * 👯 I’m looking to collaborate and learn with - Anyone who is like minded and would like the help of a junior dev.
 * 💬 Ask me about - The path I have chosen to learn developing.
 I have tried different approaches, paid & free.
-* 💥 Goals for 2021 - Proficiency in JS and Python would bring me closer to my goal as either a GIS or web dev.:octocat:
+* 💥 Goals - Proficiency in JS and Python would bring me closer to my goal as either a GIS or web dev.:octocat:

 ## Stack:
 [![HTML5](https://img.icons8.com/color/48/000000/html-5--v1.png)](https://developer.mozilla.org/en-US/docs/Glossary/HTML)